 This course aims at equipping students with detailed knowledge and advanced skills in managerial economics.
-The main topics covered a managerial economics introduction, key measures and relations, demand and pricing, cost and production, organisation economics, market equilibrium and perfect competition, firm competition and market structure, and market regulation.
+The main topics covered during this course are: introduction to managerial economics, key measures and relations, demand and pricing, cost and production, economics of organization, market equilibrium and the perfect competition, firm competition and market structure, and market regulation.
 (Prerequisite: BA 101 + ECO 104)

-BA313 - Public Relations
+BA 313 - Public Relations

 This course deals with the public relations profession by teaching students how to think like a public relations practitioner.
-The course guides students into recognising the importance of research, the need to identify a targeted audience and direct messages to specific audiences, and the importance of planning and evaluation in building a public relations campaign.
-This course will enable students to deal with public relations problems and provide multiangled solutions.
+The course guides students into recognizing the importance of research, the need to identify a targeted audience and the need to direct messages at specific audiences as well as the importance of planning and evaluation in building a public relations campaign.
+This course will enable students to deal with public relations problems and to contribute to the provision of multiangled solutions.
 In doing this, it underpins the value of public relations in decision-making.
-In addition, the course focuses on the public relations activities and functions within organisations.
+In addition, the course focuses on the public relations activities and functions within organizations.
 (Prerequisite: BA 102 + BA 211)

-BA314 - Commercial Promotion
+BA 314 - Commercial Promotion

-In today's market, consumers are bombarded with thousands of messages that might be interesting or not on a daily basis.
-Nowadays, successful marketers are those who are capable of recognising their audiences.
-On the other hand, they know how these audiences perceive their companies.
+In today's market, consumers are bombarded with thousands of messages that might be interesting or not, on a daily basis.
+Nowadays, successful marketers are those who are capable of recognizing their audiences and on the other hand they know how these audiences perceive their companies.
 Therefore, the course enables the students to choose amongst the different promotional mix elements, to create the appropriate message and select the most effective mediums to reach the targeted audiences.
-As students go through this course, he/she will gain a broad appreciation of the "ubiquity" of advertising and promotion.
-The student will realise that they constitute a critical element of any business endeavour.
-The course stresses the role of the promotional mix; advertising, personal selling, sales promotion, publicity, and public relations play in business organisations.
+As students go through this course, he/she will gain a broad appreciation of the "ubiquity" of advertising and promotion and will realize that they constitute a critical element of any business endeavor.
+The emphasis in this course is on the role the promotional mix; advertising, personal selling, sales promotion, publicity, and public relations play in business organizations.
 Other topics, such as Business communication Models and managing advertising campaigns, are covered throughout the course.
-As a result, the student will gain decisionmaking competencies regarding promoting commercial products and services.
+As a result the student will gain competencies in the decision making regarding the promotion of commercial products and services.
 (Prerequisite: BA 102 + BA 211)